Our People

 Megan is the leader of our Taupō choir.

 She is a passionate teacher, choral singer and conductor.
 She began singing in choirs at 6 years old and believes there is nothing better than making music through singing with others.
-Megan is a past member of the New Zealand Youth Choir and Auckland Chamber Choir, and continues to sing with Voices New Zealand Chamber Choir.
+Megan is a past member of the New Zealand Youth Choir and University of Auckland Chamber Choir, and continues to sing with Voices New Zealand Chamber Choir.

 Catherine Oxenham